FirelyTeam/firely-docs-firely-server/features/terminology.rst

       ]
    },

 This means if you execute a terminology operation request, Firely Server will check whether the request is correct, redirect it to the preferred terminology service and finally return the result.

+Additionally to the remote and local terminology services, you can configure the maximum number of concepts (MaxExpansionSize) that are allowed to be included in a local ValueSet expansion.
+Local ValueSets largen than the configured setting will not be expanded, hence they cannot be used for $validate-code, $validate or $expand.

 License
 -------